MAX400296/Adversarial-AutoEncoder-Based-Large-Scale-Dynamic-Multi-Objective-Evolutionary-Algorithm-Matlab-code/README.md

 _Unofficial personal reproduction of_ **“Adversarial AutoEncoder-based Large-Scale Dynamic Multi-Objective Evolutionary Algorithm (AAE‑DMOEA)”** (IEEE TEVC 2024).
 This repo is **MATLAB** code (not Python).

-> ⚠️ Disclaimer: Unofficial reproduction for research/education only.
-Any mistakes or mismatches with the paper are mine.
+> ⚠️ ⚠️ Disclaimer: This is a personal, unofficial reproduction for research/education.
+Not affiliated with the original authors.
+Any inconsistencies or bugs are my own.
+If the original author finds that the code does not match the actual implementation, please contact me.

 ---